The Obesity Treatment Foundation (OTF) will award one $15,000 obesity research grant in 2018.

 After Submitting Your Letter of Intent

-Successful applicants who previously submitted a letter of intent to apply for the obesity research grant will be notified by June 27 and invited to submit a proposal of no more than four pages (11-point Arial font; plus one additional page for budget and justification).
+Accepted applicants will be notified by July 3, 2018, and invited to submit a full proposal of no more than four pages (11-point Arial font; plus one additional page for budget and justification).
 The proposal should contain the following sections:

 - Specific aims and hypotheses

 - Background and reason for conducting the study; justification of the need for the study